m-lamonaca/programming-notes/Android/Activity.kt.md

 // handle adapter var containing null value if (array != null) {
-    adapter = RecyclerViewItemAdapter(array!!)  // valorize adapter with a adaper object recyclerView.adapter = adapter  // assing adapter to the recyclerView
+    adapter = RecyclerViewItemAdapter(array!!)  // valorize adapter with a adapter object recyclerView.adapter = adapter  // assign adapter to the recyclerView
 }

-// add or remom item
+// add or remove item

 // tell the adapter that something is changed adapter?.notifyDataSetChanged()